 - External Third Parties as set out in the Glossary.

-There may be circumstances where we are required by law to make a disclosure of your personal data to certain authorities (for example, where information is provided that suggests an ongoing or potential threat against a child or vulnerable person).
+There may be exceptional circumstances where we are required by law to make a disclosure of your personal data to certain internal third parties or authorities (for example, where information is provided that suggests an ongoing or potential threat against a child or vulnerable person).
 We may seek to notify you first where such a disclosure of your personal data is going to be made unless we are legally prohibited from doing so.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.